dljw98/Capstone-Project/README.md

 # Project Overview:
 ## Purpose:
-Given that TATA 1mg is facing a strong growth in demand, the company aims to expand current services by providing additional on-site healthcare services.
+Given that TATA 1 mg is facing a strong growth in demand, the company aims to expand current services by providing additional on-site healthcare services.
 TATA 1 mg is therefore looking for an algorithmic solution to optimise target metrics, namely achieving maximum customer delight and the highest growth at an optimal cost.
 A scenario-based analysis is needed as well, with the consideration of multi-dimensional factors (demand, supply, temporal factors).

 ## Introduction to Project:
 With the aim to meet Tata's requirements adequately, the following are the different components of our project: